-Money market funds
+MMFR: Money market funds regulation

-REGULATION (EU) 2017/1131 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 14 June 2017 on money market funds.
+Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds.

-Right or wrong, Money Market Funds have been considered as entities linked to the banking system in parallel so-called SHADOW BANKING.
+Right or wrong, Money Market Funds have been considered as entities linked to the banking system in parallel so-called Shadow Banking.
 Shadow banking has been defined by the Financial Stability Board (FSB), created in April 2009 by the G20, “as a system in parallel of credit intermediation, activity traditionally reserved to banks.
 It involves entities and activities outside the traditional banking system”.

 However these money market funds are an important source of short-term financing for governments, corporates and also for banks of the euro zone.

 This is mainly for this reason that the European Commission decided to reinforce the regulatory framework of these MMFs already submitted to UCITS or AIFM directives by proposing in September 2016 a regulation dedicated to these MMFs on top of those directives.

 European MMFs have assets around € 1.1 trillion.

 50% of C-NAV MMFs (65% since the last IOSCO Report).

 France, Ireland and Luxembourg domicile 85% of assets of European Money Market Funds.